 Whether your child needs help learning how to speak, eat or move, or needs adaptive equipment to help keep their body in alignment, our occupational therapists can help them achieve their goals.
 Treatment plans may include:

 - Activities of daily living

 - Functional cognition

 - Adaptive equipment needs, including upper extremity orthoses and splints

 A team effort for kids with cancer

-Children with brain tumors are treated through Dana-Farber/Boston Children's Hospital Cancer Care's Pediatric Brain Tumor Program.
+Children with brain tumors are treated through Dana-Farber/Boston Children's Cancer and Blood Disorders Center Pediatric Brain Tumor Program.
 The program brings together specialists from both Dana-Farber Cancer Institute and Boston Children's Hospital, including occupational therapists.